RULES AND Guidelines

 6th -10th Place in each age division/level will receive a medal

-AWARD CERTIFICATES
+REGIONAL AWARD CERTIFICATES

 Cash awards or Award certificates will be given to the studio director.
 It is the Director's decision as to the distribution of such.
 Cash awards and/or gift certificates will only be eligible when there are ten or more competition numbers in an age division and level for the following group sizes: Solo, Duo/Trio, Small Groups, Large Groups, Lines, and when there are two or more Productions.